 The Core Curriculum is an integrated sequence of eight courses in the humanities, social sciences, and natural sciences that satisfies all general education requirements in CAS plus the writing requirement.

-- Students who complete CC 101/102 (first-year Core Humanities) satisfy the WR 100 requirement.
-Students who complete CC 201/202 (second-year Core Humanities) or CC 203/204 (Core Social Sciences) satisfy the WR 150 requirement.
+Along with Divisional Studies requirements, students who complete CAS CC 101/102 (first-year Core Humanities) satisfy the CAS WR 100 requirement.
+Students who complete CAS CC 201/202 (second-year Core Humanities) or CC 203/204 (Core Social Sciences) satisfy the CAS WR 150 requirement.

-- Individual Core courses also count as equivalents for gateway courses in various departments.
+Individual Core courses also count as equivalents for gateway courses in various departments.
 For more details, see our up-to-date list of Core equivalencies.

 Schedule of Core Courses

 CAS CC 101 Core Humanities I: The Ancient World (4 cr)

 CAS CC 105 Core Natural Sciences I: The Evolution of the Physical Universe and of the Earth (4 cr)

 CAS CC 102 Core Humanities II: Antiquity and the Medieval World (4 cr)

 CAS CC 106 Core Natural Sciences II: Origins (4 cr)

 CAS CC 201 Core Humanities III: The Renaissance (4 cr)